michaelkaaring/couplebackup/README.md

 ## What could be done better or is missing
 I know this app is simple and not "nice".
 So pullrequests are welcome.
-- A windows version.
-Should be pretty easy to build one.
 - A viewer which loads Timeline.json and displays the messagehistory in a messaging app "fashion".
 - Errorhandling
 - Proper handling to continue download if computer dies/network issues.